Clinical Psychology Research Training

 Although our program does not have specialty "tracks," we do have some particularly strong research areas:

 Our program continues to be known for its strength in research and training in child psychology.
-Raymond Romanczyk is founder of and director of the Institute for Child Development, which comprises both the Childrens' Unit for Treatment and Evaluation (C.U.T.E.) and the Childrens' Unit for Learning Disabilities (C.U.L.D.).
+Raymond Romanczyk and Jennifer Gillis are the directors of the Institute for Child Development, which comprises both the Children's Unit for Treatment and Evaluation (C.U.T.E.) and the Children's Unit for Learning Disabilities (C.U.L.D.).
 Emphasizing a strong clinical-behavioral and systems approach, the institute serves as a research and clinical training resource for students, as well as a setting for assessment practicum.
 Children served range from those with severe developmental disorders such as autism and developmental disabilities to those with poor attention skills or behavioral problems in school.
 For over 20 years, the units have been involved with virtually every school district in a 50-mile radius, providing graduate students with real-world experience across all domains of service provision.

 Alice Friedman is the director of the Louis Marx, Jr. Center for Children and Families.
 The center facilitates the conduct of treatment outcome studies of children with behavioral problems and medical illness and their families.

 A psychobiologist by training, Peter Donovick's specialization in human neuropsychology has enabled many students to select courses and training experiences that prepare them for internships and careers in clinical neuropsychology research and practice.
 Although Donovick is the clinical faculty member who conducts teaching, research and assessment in this area, students specializing in neuropsychology also take courses and conduct research with collaborating neuroscience faculty including Lisa Savage (psychopharmacology and behavior) and Maria-Teresa Romero (neuroplasticity, biological rhythms).
-Practicum experience in neuropsychology is attained in the United Health Services neurotrauma unit, the Elmira Correctional Facility and the department's Psychological Clinic.
+Practicum experience in neuropsychology is attained in the United Health Services neurotrauma unit and the department's Psychological Clinic.